Updated December 2, 2020

 - Do not take outsized risks.
 Outdoor adventures need to be safe.
 Accidents on the trail and in the woods create unnecessary strain on our first-responders.

 - Disinfect high touch areas.
-We are disinfecting roadside outhouses at least twice a day, and more frequently where they are more heavily used.
+For the summer season, we are disinfecting roadside outhouses at least twice a day, and more frequently where they are more heavily used.
 High touch areas within cabins will be disinfected after each party.
 We will NOT be disinfecting canoes, paddles, and lifejackets, lean-tos, picnic tables, or signs along the trail–use at your own risk.

 - Reduce overall day use capacity.
 Our parking lots, like those of other parks and recreation areas, can become crowded as people gather to prepare for their hikes.
 This is particularly true of Katahdin trailheads.
 To allow for visitors to maintain physical distancing at these places, we will reduce day use capacity across the Park, consistent with other Maine state parks.